alpacaaa/zero-bs-haskell/README.md

 [Exercise #01 - Static String](https://alpacaaa.net/zero-bullshit-haskell/Ex01)

 I built all exercises so that they have an integration test that you can run straight from your browser.
-Head over to the [Ex01 tests]() page to see the `mocha` test runner ready to go.
+Head over to the [Exercise #01](https://alpacaaa.net/zero-bullshit-haskell/Ex01) page to see the `mocha` test runner ready to go.
 When you run the tests, they will hit `localhost:7879` which is where your server is going to be listening.

 Obviously we have nothing running locally yet, so you should see a message saying that your server isn't running.